| Despite being host to a New York-Penn League

 right field.
 An interesting feature is the lack of permanent ads on

-Stadium is certainly a nice enough new park, but doesn't break any new ground
+Stadium is atill certainly a nice enough park (especially for the NY-Penn League, but doesn't break any new ground

-and offers little that is unique.
+and offers little that is unique or memorable.
 Cal Ripken may call this the best

 minor league park, but I won't be.